 Kittery

-Kittery Maine is a great stop on your Maine road trip.
-Located right over the New Hampshire and Massachusetts border, Kittery is most famous as the home to numerous outlet stores.
+Kittery Maine is an excellent stop on your Maine road trip.
+Located right on the border between New Hampshire and Massachusetts, Kittery is most famous for its numerous outlet stores.

 While you are in Kittery, you'll also have the option of eating at their delicious restaurants, including Robert's Maine Grill and Bob's Clam Shack.